 The exact task of feature attribution can be interpreted in different ways, leading to some discussion about which properties a feature attribution method should satisfy \citep{chen2020}.
 Feature attribution methods can roughly be divided in four categories using two properties: local vs. global, and model- vs. data-centric.
-The first property concerns the locality of the explanation: in local feature attribution, we map the importance of features \textit{in a given sample}, whereas in global feature attribution, we map the importance of features for \textit{all samples} in a dataset (also called feature \textit{importance}).
-The second property concerns the target of the explanation: in model-centric feature attribution, we are interested in the importance of features \textit{for a specific model}, whereas in data-centric feature attribution, we try to measure the \textit{informativeness} of features in the data, independent of any specific model.
+The first property concerns the scope of the explanation: local feature attribution maps the importance of features \textit{in a given sample}, whereas global feature attribution maps the importance of features for \textit{all samples} in a dataset (also called feature \textit{importance}).
+The second property concerns the target of the explanation: model-centric feature attribution concerns the importance of features \textit{for a specific model}, whereas data-centric feature attribution measures the \textit{informativeness} of features in the data, independently of any specific model.
 This can be estimated using classical statistical or information-theoretical techniques \citep{chandrashekar2014survey}.
 Model- and data-centric feature attributions are not necessarily the same, as a model can often make predictions using only a subset of the informative features, or even using features that are generally non-informative (in which case the model is overfitting).
 In this work, we specifically evaluate \textbf{local, model-centric} feature attributions.

 Because of the desire for model explanations and the widespread popularity of deep neural networks in the domain of image classification, many feature attribution methods have been proposed in recent years.
-These methods can roughly be divided into backpropagation-based and perturbation-based methods \citep{Ancona2017}.
+These methods can roughly be divided into gradient-based, perturbation-based and CAM-based methods \citep{Ancona2017,Selvaraju2017}.
 Each attribution method creates a different explanation for the same prediction.
 This has naturally led to the question of explanation quality: which methods work best?
 This turns out to be a very difficult question, since there is no ground truth available in the form of ``perfect'' feature attribution scores.

 Attempts at evaluating feature attribution explanations can roughly be categorized in three types of approaches.
 The first is human evaluation.
 This includes simply looking at an explanation and seeing if it ``makes sense'', or performing a user study to see how helpful explanations are for predicting model behaviour \citep{schmidt2019quantifying}.
 The disadvantage of these approaches is that such user studies are difficult to set up, and their results are inherently subjective.
 It has been shown that, just because an explanation makes sense to humans, does not mean that it is true to the underlying workings of the model \citep{Adebayo2018a}.
 Also, a user study is generally infeasible to perform for each use case, and it is unclear whether results from user studies can be generalized to different datasets.